abatten/fruitbat/docs/source/user_guide/ne2001_installation.rst

 NE2001 Installation Instructions
 ================================

-When you install ``fruitbat`` it automatically installs the YMW16 galactic electron density model ``pyywm16`` from PyPi.
-However, if you have the python port of the NE2001 model by Ben Baror and JXP you can use it with ``fruitbat`` to estimate the galactic contribution to dispersion measure.
+When you install *FRUITBAT* it automatically installs the YMW16 galactic electron density model ``pyywm16`` from PyPi.
+However, if you have the python port of the NE2001 model by Ben Baror and JXP you can use it with *FRUITBAT* to estimate the galactic contribution to dispersion measure.

-The python port that is compatible with ``fruitbat`` is found at: https://github.com/FRBs/ne2001.
+The python port that is compatible with *FRUITBAT* is found at: https://github.com/FRBs/ne2001.

 You will need to download and install the NE2001 model to use it.